kartik-v/yii2-grid/README.md

 yii2-grid
 =========

-Yii's amazing GridView on steroids.
-Various modifications and enhancements to the GridView widget along with additionally enhanced Grid Columns for Yii Framework 2.0.
+Yii2 GridView on steroids.
+Various modifications and enhancements to the amazing Yii GridView widget.
+Contains new additional Grid Columns with enhanced settings for Yii Framework 2.0.
-The widget contains other enhancements to use various Bootstrap 3.x styling functionalities.
+The widget also incorporates various Bootstrap 3.x styling options.

 ## GridView
 ### \kartik\grid\GridView